 Detail: Azure Pipelines is a solution for automating multiple-stage deployment and managing the release process.
 Create managed continuous deployment pipelines to release quickly, easily, and often.
 With Azure Pipelines, you can automate your release process, and you can have predefined approval workflows.
 Deploy on-premises and to the cloud, extend, and customize as required.

 Best practice: Check your app's performance before you launch it or deploy updates to production.

-Detail: Run cloud-based load tests by using Azure Test Plans to:
+Detail: Run cloud-based load tests to:

 - Find performance problems in your app.

 - Make sure that your app is always available.